 A Rockville spousal support lawyer could help to answer all your alimony and support questions.
 A skilled and dedicated attorney can fight in court to convince a judge to enact an order, file motions to modify existing orders, and even bring cases alleging a failure to pay.

 Establishing a Spousal Support Order

 According to Md.
 Code, Family Law §11-106, a court will consider many factors when choosing to enact a support order.
 These include, but are not limited to: the ability of each person to earn a living, the length of the marriage, the ages of the parties, the contributions of each party to the relationship, the health of the parties, the reason for the break up of the marriage, and whether the asking party has the education or experience to get a job.

-A Rockville spousal support lawyer could help to clarify Maryland’s alimony laws and to pursue new motions/complaints in court to establish spousal support orders.
+A Rockville spousal maintenance attorney could help to clarify Maryland’s alimony laws and to pursue new motions/complaints in court to establish spousal support orders.